pigfyy/mosachi/README.md

+# Mosachi

-# Gradebook app that fetches from Synergy, and helps display extra data and calculates points needed for an assignment to get a desired grade.
+Gradebook app that fetches from Synergy, and helps display extra data and calculates points needed for an assignment to get a desired grade.

 ## Table of Contents